neural-bridge.dev

 6. Consider ISO 42001 certification if you sell to enterprises that ask for it.

-This is a lot.
-The good news is it’s tractable: most of these frameworks are designed to be compatible, not contradictory.
+This is a lot, but tractable: most of these frameworks are designed to be compatible, not contradictory.
 A well-built NIST AI RMF program covers maybe 70% of what ISO 42001 wants and 60% of what the EU AI Act wants for high-risk systems.

-The bad news: that last 30-40% is non-trivial, and it’s the part most companies don’t realize they’re missing until an audit.
+That last 30-40% is non-trivial.
+It’s the part most companies don’t realize they’re missing until an audit.

 How to keep up